 The above expression is the general equation followed by every Fibonacci number.
 The above equation also helps us to find the following Fibonacci numbers.

-Next, we will discuss printing the Fibonacci series in java language.
+Next, we will discuss printing the Fibonacci series in Java.
 There are multiple ways in which one could print the Fibonacci series in Java.
 But we will discuss the most common one in detail.
-We will also discuss the other crucial method in brief.
+We will also briefly discuss the other crucial method.

 Print Fibonacci Series in Java using Recursion